naitik23verma/S72_Gaurav_Capstone_KampusKart/README.md

 ## Overview

-KampusKart is a full-stack campus management portal.
-Students and faculty can navigate the campus, stay updated on news and events, report lost items, submit complaints, and chat in real time, all in one place.
+KampusKart is a full-stack campus management portal built for MIT ADT University.
+Students and faculty can navigate the campus, stay updated on news and events, report lost items, submit complaints, chat in real time, and browse club recruitments — all in one place.

 ---